 Here’s how we make our Texas Beef Ribs in Nashville:

-3. Pay attention to be sure that the ribs are not burning or blackening.
-And if you can’t keep your heat gentle enough to protect the ribs from charring, put the ribs on the grill’s upper shelf or, in a charcoal grill, move the coals away from under the ribs and and let the ribs cook indirectly.
-Put some space between the heat and the meat.
+3. Put some space between the heat and the meat.
+Check the ribs periodically to be sure they’re not burning or blackening.
+If you can’t keep your heat gentle enough to protect the ribs from charring, put the ribs on the gas grill’s upper shelf or, in a charcoal grill, move the coals away from under the ribs and and let the ribs cook indirectly.

-A sheet of heavy duty aluminum foil under the ribs gives them a little protection and makes it easy to move them around as necessary, but NOTE: as they cook the fat will render into the foil and will tend to pool at the lowest spot so use caution whenever moving the ribs and foil around so as not to accidentally pour off the collected fat onto the fire.
+NOTE: a sheet or two of heavy duty aluminum foil under the ribs gives them a little protection and makes it easy to move them around as necessary.
+As they cook the fat will render into the foil which pools at the lowest spot.
+Use caution whenever moving the ribs and foil around so as not to accidentally pour off the collected fat onto the fire below.
 This can create quite a sudden flare-up while your arms are over the cooking grates.

 A safe move is to pour off the fat periodically as it collects and do not let too much accumulate.
 Use a metal pan or anything that makes the pouring job easy and smooth.
 Heavy duty aluminum foil under the ribs gives you something to hold onto as you do this important task.
 I like to double-up the HD foil and reduce the chance of poking a hole in it.
 Some rib bones can have a sharp edge or two which allows the fat to escape and cause flare-ups.